ICICI Bank third-quarter profit misses estimates

 Reuters has not been able to reach Kochhar for comment on the allegations.

-Shares of the bank closed 5.5 percent higher ahead of the results in a flat Mumbai market.
+Shares of the bank closed 5.5 percent higher ahead of the results in a flat Mumbai market .NSEI.

 Smaller rival Axis Bank beat estimates for quarterly profit on Tuesday, driven by higher interest income and recoveries from written-off accounts.